Lying in bed but your mind is still working? Do not force sleep first

 If you want a broader article on this theme, read How to relax before sleep instead of scrolling.

 The goal is not to perform sleep well.
-It is to stop pushing yourself further into wakefulness.
+It is to stop using daytime effort on nighttime rest.

 FAQ